pytorch/ignite/docs/source/metrics.rst

 Notice that ``_num_correct`` is a tensor, since in ``update`` we accumulate tensor values. ``_num_examples`` is a python scalar since we accumulate normal integers.
 For differentiable metrics, you must detach the accumulated values before adding them to the internal variables.
-Accuracy is not differentiable (specifically the ``torch.eq`` call), so it is implicitly detached from the computation graph.

 We can check this implementation in a simple case: